 Unfortunately, changes in the agricultural practices – that have taken place at all levels of the productive cycle – have led to prefer the shedding of slurry instead of proper, ripe manure on the fields, with a consequent impoverishment in the number of species present, and the taking over of nitrophilous plants.

-These are species that prefer a soil rich in nitrogen, and many of them are quite well-known plants often wrongly mistreated as 'weeds' – such as Nettle, Dock and members of the Chenopodiaceae family like Wild Spinach (Chenopodium bonus-henricus; aka Good King Harry), which grow abundantly around dairy pens and farms.
+These are species that prefer a soil rich in nitrogen, and many of them are quite well-known plants often wrongly mistreated as weeds – such as Nettle, Dock and members of the Chenopodiaceae family like Wild Spinach (Chenopodium bonus-henricus; aka Good King Henry), which grow abundantly around dairy pens and farms.

 As these species are not favoured by grazing animals they tend to spread, but the use that could be made of them by humans is either underestimated or it has been all but forgotten, while often these are plants rich in nutrients and medicinal properties.
 Hopefully, their presence in the garden will lead to treat – and use – them again in the future with the respect they deserve.